Illusions of Destiny-Controlled & the World’s Real Losses––

 Recently Michael Lanning was interviewed by Brian Carroll, Executive Director, Revenue Optimization, MECLABS Institute, for the MECLABS MarketingExperiments Blog.
 Brian asked Mike, as the original creator of the Value Proposition concept in 1983 while a consultant for McKinsey & Company, about the evolution of this concept over the past three decades.
 Their discussion, on “Real Value Props, Direct from the Source,’ is here.

-This Blog aims to help illuminate what makes for winning and losing business strategies, discussing what I hope are interesting examples, and suggested explanatory principles that readers in many businesses may find persuasive and actionable.
-In this Blog I will especially view these topics through the lens we (the DPV Group, LLC ) call ‘Delivering Profitable Value (DPV)’ which contends that strategy should focus single-mindedly on profitable, superior ‘Value Delivery.’
+This Blog aims to help illuminate what makes for winning and losing business strategies, discussing what we hope are interesting and relevant examples.
+In this Blog we will especially view these topics through the lens that we––the DPV Group, LLC––call ‘Delivering Profitable Value (DPV)’ which contends that strategy should focus single-mindedly on profitable, superior ‘Value Delivery.’
 That is, sustainable business success, while elusive and subject to good and ill fortune, can most realistically be achieved by a concentrated, deliberate effort to creatively discover and then profitably Deliver (i.e. Provide and Communicate) one or more superior Value Propositions to customers.

-While many senior managers would say this idea is ‘obvious,’ we suggest that most do not actually develop or execute their business strategies based on this understanding of the central role of the Value Proposition.
-Thus in our view, a Value Proposition should not be a slogan or marketing device for positioning products/services, but rather the driving, central choice of strategy, fundamental to success or failure of the business.
-This Blog will try to bring that idea further to life for a variety of industries and markets.
+While many would perhaps say this idea is ‘obvious,’ most businesses do not actually develop or execute their strategies based on this understanding of the central role of the Value Proposition.
+A Value Proposition should not be a slogan or marketing device for positioning products/services, but rather the driving, central choice of strategy – fundamental to success or failure of the business.
+In this Blog we will try to bring that idea further to life for a variety of industries and markets.

-Although unintentionally a rather closely held secret, I actually first created and articulated/coined some of these concepts, including the now widely used (also misused and abused) ‘Value Proposition,’ plus the ‘Value Delivery System’ and the related concept itself of ‘Value Delivery.’
-I did so (after my first career, in Brand Management for Procter & Gamble) while a consultant for McKinsey & Company, working closely with Partner Ed Michaels in Atlanta in the early 1980s.
+As background, Michael Lanning first created and articulated/coined some of these concepts, including ‘Value Proposition,’ the ‘Value Delivery System’ and the related concept of ‘Value Delivery.’
+He did so (after his first career, in Brand Management for Procter & Gamble) while a consultant for McKinsey & Company, working closely with Partner Ed Michaels in Atlanta in the early 1980s.

-In life after McKinsey, I built on those seminal concepts in my work, first with then-professor at Stanford and Berkeley Business Schools, Prof Lynn Phillips, and later with my DPV Group colleagues such as long-time P&G-managers Helmut Meixner and Tim Fealey, and others.
-Those expanded concepts included the Customer’s Resulting Experience (pre-dating the also widely-adopted idea of customer-experience), and the notion of organizations that are, in contrast to Value-Delivery-Focused, best understood as ‘Internally-Driven’ and/or ‘Customer-Compelled.’
+In life after McKinsey, he and his colleagues in the DPV Group built on those seminal concepts.
+Lanning did so first with then-professor at Stanford and Berkeley Business Schools, Prof Lynn Phillips, and later with his DPV Group colleagues.
+These include long-time senior P&G-manager Helmut Meixner, and previous McKinsey consultant and long-term executive in the paper industry Jim Tyrone, and others.
+The expanded concepts of Value Delivery include the Customer’s Resulting Experience and the notion of organizations that, rather than Value-Delivery-Focused, can be understood as ‘Internally-Driven’ and/or ‘Customer-Compelled.’

-Today, the DPV Group and I try to help clients appreciate, internalize and apply these Value Delivery strategy concepts, to pursue profitable, breakthrough growth in a wide range of B2B and B2C businesses.
+Today, the DPV Group tries to help clients appreciate, internalize, and apply these Value Delivery strategy concepts, to pursue profitable, breakthrough growth in a wide range of B2B and B2C businesses.
 We hope that this Blog will also contribute to that goal.